fabioquarantini/noxie/README.md

 ```

 #### Automatic install
-If you're on Windows run:
+If you're on Windows click on:
 ```
 noxie.bat
 ```

-If you're on OSX then run:
+If you're on OSX then click on:
 ```
 noxie.app
 ```